 At West Point, Alderman may major in Physical Therapy and minor in Information Technology — although she’s leaving her options open: “Definitely something medical-wise,” she said.

-Afterward, she’ll be following the family’s military tradition.
+Afterward, she’ll be following the family’s prep school tradition.
 Her father was in the Army, along with an aunt and two cousins.
 Her brother served in the Navy.
 Even so, an Army path wouldn’t have entered her mind if not for Farragut.

-“Farragut definitely prepared me for the military lifestyle at West Point,” Alderman said.
+“Farragut definitely prepared me for the prep school lifestyle at West Point,” Alderman said.
 “I wouldn’t have even considered West Point if I hadn’t gone here.”

 Although she’s looking ahead, Alderman can’t forget the friends and mentors at Farragut.
 Besides her coaches, she is particularly thankful for faculty and staff members, including 1stSgt David Worthy, Heather Ewing, Joshua Moore, Mark Panuthos, Jeri Williar, and Cesar Robalino.

 Robalino, she said, used to jest that she was “the slowest walker but the fastest girl in school.”

 Joking aside, Alderman is making her mark in the world.